imadghali01/becode-algo/README.md

 # becode-algo
  algo

-## part 2 exo 7
+ ## part2 exo7
  Create a function that takes two numbers and a mathematical operator + - / * and will perform a calculation with the given numbers.
 Notes

 If the input tries to divide by 0, return: "Can't divide by 0!"